cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/service_broker.html.markdown

 * `username` - (Optional) The user name to use to authenticate against the service broker API calls
 * `password` - (Optional) The password to authenticate with
 * `space` - (Optional) The ID of the space to scope this broker to
+* `visibilities` - (Optional, Set) Force public state for some plans of some available services
+  - `service` - (Required, String) The name of targeted service provided by the service broker
+  - `public` - (Optional, List) Plan names that must be set public
+  - `private` - (Optional, List) Plan names that must be set private

 ## Attributes Reference